-The British Columbia Transplant Society Branch (the "Branch") is a branch society of the Provincial Health Services Authority ("PHSA" or the "Authority"), which was created under the Society Act of British Columbia on December 12, 2001 with a Board of Directors appointed by the Ministry of Health (the "Ministry") and is one of six health authorities in British Columbia ("BC").
+The British Columbia Transplant Society Branch (the "Branch") was created as a branch society of the Provincial Health Services Authority ("PHSA" or the "Authority"), a society incorporated under the Society Act of British Columbia on December 12, 2001 with a Board of Directors appointed by the Ministry of Health (the "Ministry").
+PHSA is one of six health authorities in British Columbia ("BC").
 The Branch is dependent on the Ministry to provide sufficient funds to continue operations, replace essential equipment, and complete its capital projects.
 The Branch is a not-for-profit organization under the Income Tax Act and, as such, is exempt from income and capital taxes.

-The following agencies/programs (collectively referred to as "Agencies") are also included in PHSA:
+The following agencies/programs (collectively referred to as "Agencies") are also included in PHSA's mandate: